-Technology offers innovative ways to monitor and reduce risks and exposure, and there are some great apps.
-These provide an array of features including real-time air quality reports, forecasts, and location-specific information.
+Mobile technology offers innovative ways to monitor and reduce risks and exposure, and there are some great apps.
+These apps provide a wide range of features including real-time air quality reports, forecasts, and location-specific information.

-Here is our list of the best apps to measure air quality in Hong Kong.
+Check-out our list of the best apps to measure air quality in Hong Kong!